Rights Expression Language: Well-known licences

 Use of a well-known licence is often chosen for its unambiguous simplicity: GFDL means the same no matter who is using it.
-Using an existing licences also avoids the problems of licence proliferation.
+Using existing licences also avoids the problems of licence proliferation.
 It is also practical to use such a licence, and to check that a project is complying with it, without understanding too much about what detail it entails.
 Merely knowing that "GFDL is acceptable to this project" and "All resources within this project use GFDL" is sufficient.
 In that sense, well-known licences are a way to avoid needing to use a REL to model the details of a licence, its name alone is enough.

 Despite this, a REL may still be useful with these licences.
 It provides a machine-processable way to identify the licence in use, avoiding naming issues and potential ambiguities between "Apache License" or "Apache 2.0 Licence".
 The authors of these licences also require a means to describe their internal details.